 We determine if an arrangement is a lease or contains lease components at inception.
 Operating leases with an initial term greater than 12 months are recorded as lease liabilities with corresponding right-of-use ("ROU") lease assets on the consolidated balance sheets.
 ROU lease assets represent our right to use the underlying assets over the lease term, and lease liabilities represent the present value of our obligation to make lease payments arising from the lease.
 Lease liabilities are recognized at the lease commencement based on the present value of lease payments over the lease term.
 As most of our leases do not provide an implicit rate, we use our incremental borrowing rate based on the information available at the commencement date in determining the present value of lease payments.
 We use the implicit rate when readily determinable.
 The ROU lease assets equal the lease liabilities, less unamortized lease incentives, unamortized initial direct costs and the cumulative difference between rent expense and amounts paid under the lease.
 The lease term includes any option to extend or terminate the lease when it is reasonably certain that we will exercise that option.
 Lease expense is recognized on a straight-line basis over the lease term.
-We have lease agreements with both lease and non-lease components, which are generally accounted for separately.
+We have elected the practical expedient to not separate lease and non-lease components.